jmlepisto/seam-carver/README.md

 ![image](https://latex.codecogs.com/gif.latex?O%28W%24%5Ctimes%24H&plus;W&plus;H%29)

 #### How to get it?
-If you want to use this as a standalone program instead of including the code as part of your own project **cmake** is the recommended workflow.
+**cmake** is the recommended workflow for building this project.
+The premade cmake definitions include diretives for building both a standalone app as well as a static library.

-If you do not feel like building, some premade binaries will be attached to releases.
-Dependencies for the dynamically linked binaries are:
+If you do not feel like building, some premade binaries will be attached to [releases](https://github.com/jjstoo/seam-carver/releases).
+Dynamic dependencies are:

 ```
 libopencv_imgcodecs.so.4.3